RANS Equations with Explicit Data-Driven Reynolds Stress Closure Can Be Ill-Conditioned: Conclusion

 \section{Conclusion}

-Recently, several researchers~\cite{thompson16methodology,poroseva16on} employed DNS Reynolds stress data as the closure term and solved the RANS equations for mean velocities on the plane channel flows.
+Recently, several researchers employed DNS Reynolds stress data as the closure term and solved the RANS equations for mean velocities on turbulent channel flows.
 They reported unexpected results that the obtained mean velocities deviated significantly (up to 35\%) from the DNS data at high Reynolds numbers.
-In this work, we aim to identify a metric to quantitatively assess the conditioning of the RANS equations with Reynolds stress closure, i.e., how a small error in Reynolds stress can lead to large errors in the mean velocity by solving the RANS equations.
+In this work, we aim to identify a metric to quantitatively assess the conditioning of RANS equations with data-driven Reynolds stress closures, i.e., how a small error in Reynolds stress can lead to large errors in the mean velocity by solving RANS equations.
 The turbulent channel flow is studied to evaluate the candidate metrics.
 Our analysis shows that the global, matrix-based condition number is not able to distinguish the different sensitivity of solved mean velocities at different Reynolds numbers.
 A local condition number function is then derived as a more precise indicator of model conditioning.
-We demonstrate that such a local condition number is mesh-independent and is able to explain the error propagation from the modeled Reynolds stress to the solved mean velocity in RANS simulations.
-Furthermore, it is also capable of explaining the enhanced conditioning of implicit treatment of Reynolds stress compared to the explicit treatment.
-The proposed condition number can be a valuable tool for assessing the sensitivity of solved mean velocity field in RANS simulations, providing great potential in facilitating the conditioning-oriented schemes in data-driven turbulence modeling.
+We demonstrate that such a local condition number explains the error propagation from the modeled Reynolds stress to the solved mean velocity in RANS simulations for turbulent channel flows at different Reynolds numbers.
+Two more complex flows are also studied to further demonstrate the capability of the proposed local condition number in evaluating the conditioning of RANS equations with data-driven Reynolds stress closures.
+The proposed condition number provides a quantitative metric to assess the model conditioning of RANS equations, facilitating the development of conditioning-oriented schemes in data-driven turbulence modeling.